-STUDENT T: INITIAL E SECOND EXAM (date):EXAM (date; if required): Please eva luate the student's written comprehensive ex- amination on the achievement of of the following I High Pass (HP) Pass (P) No Pass (NP) I. III.
-IV.
-V. VI.
-VII.
-VIII.
-IX.
-THEORY OF CHANGE SOCIAL JUSTICE AWARENESS (Attention to Cultural Humility, Intersect Oppression, Power, and Global Awarence ETHICAL AWARENESS EVIDENCE BASED TRAD MEDFT KNOWLEDGE IC MEDFT KNOWLEDGE MEDFT COMPETENCIES APA FORMAT TOTAL udents may not be passed if they have mor ge 2 of the rating sheet for the rubric. e than 2 "No Pa iss" checks on this form.
-See I recomm instr Mak the following: ke revisions to p ructor for recon ke revisions to p ructor and a sec sideration aper and resu student's (instructor nis evaluation form will be placed in the str Clinical Competency Exam will be sent to and (if necessary) the second reader.
-Feed to the rubric on the reverse side of this pa UTS: the student elec lback on the stu tronically by the 8405 Signature Date
+STUDENT ?: INITIAL E EXAM (date):EXAM (date; if required): Please eval criteria: uate the student's written comprehensive examination on the High Pass (HP) achievement of Pass (P) of the following No Pass (NP) THEORY OF CHANGE SOCIAL JUSTICE AWARENESS (Attention to Cultural Humility, Inter Oppression, Power, and Global Awar ETHICAL AWARENESS EVIDENCE BASED TRAD MEDFT KNOWLEDGE IC MEDFT KNOWLEDGE MEDFT COMPETENCIES APA FORMAT TOTAL udents may not be passed if they have may ge 2 of the rating sheet for the rubric. eness) ass" checks on a this form.
+See I recommo end the student: be passed Ne required to Ne in Take revisions to postructor for reconstructor for reconstructor and a seconstructor and a seconstructor and a seconstructor are academic to the student elected back on the student student student elected back on the student elected back elected elected back elected back elected elected back elected el sideration aper and result ond reader actification for the file.
+Feedback tronically by abmit to 8405 ack on the the 8405 Date